Ab1345702/Meal_App/README.md

    ```bash
    ```

-2. Explore recipes, add favorites, and enjoy using FoodSaveN!
+2. Explore recipes, add favorites, and enjoy using Foody's Heaven!

 ## Contributing
 Contributions are welcome!
 Please follow these steps: